minkcv/keyframe3d/docs/README.md

 The Properties pane shows the x, y, and z position and x, y, and z rotation of the selected node.
 The properties pane will also show the field of view (FOV) of a scene camera if one is selected.
 Changing the fields in the Properties pane will update the values of the selected node live.
-Changes to the postiion and rotation will not be saved unless a keyframe is set.
+Changes to the position and rotation will not be saved unless a keyframe is set.
 A change to the camera field of view is saved to the camera and is independent of keyframes.

 ## Controls